Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Stopping Conditions for Regression

-classification trees, we use **stopping conditions** to prevent overfitting.
+In classification trees, we use **stopping conditions** to prevent overfitting.
 In general, we look for **accuracy gain** to decide whether a split is worth it.

 This **accuracy gain** is essentially the same as what we previously called **impurity decrease**  (like Gini index reduction or entropy decrease).